dentarg/auth0-blog/_posts/2018-03-01-vuejs-kanban-board-the-development-process.markdown

 },
 ```

 Pretty simple.
 If we look back at the Kanban board template, we'll see that each lane is given an id value.
-That id matches up (intentionally) with the array symbol in the store, so that it becomes trivial to update the list dynamically without too much data overhead.
+That id matches up (intentionally) with the array symbol in the store so that it becomes trivial to update the list dynamically without too much data overhead.
 This solution is not scalable nor the _best_ idea in the world, but it's fine for our pet project.

 Also, we have used some [ES6 destructuring magic](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Destructuring_assignment) here to refer to the `items` and `id` properties, even though we sent those as an object to the store.
 If wanted, we could expand this out to the following equivalent code: